moshekaplan/palo_alto_firewall_analyzer/README.md

 ## Known Issues

-The validators for checking zones (ExtaZones, MissingZones, and ExtraRules) all require looking up the zones for address objects on the firewall.
+The validators for checking zones (ExtraZones, MissingZones, and ExtraRules) all require looking up the zones for address objects on the firewall.
 This requires many API requests and can take a very long time.
 Given that PA recommends limiting the number of concurrent API calls to five, and that's shared among the web UI, these calls are not